esenyel/esenyel.github.io/_pages/about.md

 I will be joining Rensselaer Polytechnic Institute (RPI) Electrical, Computer, and Systems Engineering (ECSE) department as an assistant professor in January 2024.

-My research focuses on developing techniques to improve the **safety** of autonomous systems operating under uncertainties.
-I leverage **reachability analysis** tools, **machine learning** and **runtime monitoring and recovery** techniques to provide safe decisions while adapting to the unforeseen changes.
+My research focuses on developing techniques to improve the **safety** of autonomous systems operating under uncertainty.
+I leverage **reachability analysis** tools, **machine learning** and **runtime monitoring and recovery** techniques to provide safe decisions and to adapt to the unforeseen conditions.

 In my free time, I enjoy hiking, yoga, collecting vintage photographs, watching independent movies, and  traveling.